Metro-Goldwyn-Mayer: Kirk Kerkorian investment

-In 1969, Kirk Kerkorian purchased 40 percent of MGM stock.
+In 1969, Kirk Kerkorian purchased 40% of MGM stock.
 What appealed to Kerkorian was MGM's asset value, which included subsidiary businesses, real estate, and the value of 45 years' worth of glamour associated with the name, which he attached to a Las Vegas hotel and casino.
 As for film-making, that part of the company was bleeding money and was quickly and severely downsized under the supervision of James T. Aubrey Jr. With changes in its business model including fewer pictures per year, more location shooting and more distribution of independent productions, MGM's operations were reduced.
 Aubrey sold off MGM's accumulation of props, furnishings and historical memorabilia, including a pair of Dorothy's ruby slippers from The Wizard of Oz.
 Lot 3, 40 acre of back-lot property, was sold off for real-estate development.
 In 1971, it was announced that MGM was in talks with 20th Century-Fox about a possible merger, a plan which never came into fruition.
 Under Aubrey, MGM also sold off MGM Records and its overseas theater holdings.

 Through the 1970s, studio output slowed considerably as Aubrey preferred four or five medium-budget pictures each year along with a smattering of low-budget fare.
-In October 1973 and in decline in output, MGM closed its distribution offices then outsourced distribution for its library for a ten-year period along with selling its music publishing arm, Robbins, Feist & Miller plus half of Quality Records of Canada, to United Artists.
+In October 1973 and in decline in output, MGM closed its distribution offices then outsourced distribution for its films for a ten-year period to United Artists (UA).
+UA also purchased MGM's music publishing arm, Robbins, Feist & Miller plus half of Canadian record label Quality Records.

-Kerkorian now distanced himself from the operations of the studio, focusing on MGM Grand Hotel by investing $120 million.
+Kerkorian had largely distanced himself from the operations of the studio, focusing on the MGM Grand Hotel, investing $120 million into that project.
 Another portion of the backlot was sold in 1974.
 The last shooting done on the backlot was the introductory material for That's Entertainment!
 (1974), a retrospective documentary that became a surprise hit for the studio.

 That's Entertainment! was authorized by Dan Melnick, who was appointed head of production in 1972.
-Under Melnick's regime, MGM released a number of successful films in the 1970s, including Westworld (1973), Soylent Green (1973), The Sunshine Boys (1975), and Network (1976), which the studio co-produced with United Artists.
-Despute these successes, MGM never reclaimed its former status.
+Under Melnick's regime, MGM produced a number of successful films in the 1970s, including Westworld (1973), Soylent Green (1973), The Sunshine Boys (1975), The Wind and the Lion (1975), Network (1976) and Coma (1978).
+Despite these successes, MGM never reclaimed its former status.